 Nathalie Grice holds a Bachelor Degree in Fine Arts from the Ontario College of Art and Design in Toronto.
 She is a painter, mould maker and sculptor and has worked as a commercial artist for over 12 years.
 Currently, Nathalie works as an instructor at the Ottawa School of Art Orleans Campus, and the Outreach Program.
 She is also pursuing the Ontario College of Teacher’s certification in order to teach arts at the high school level.

 Deidre received her B.A. and Bachelor of Education from Queen’s University.
-Upon completion of her studies, she received a bursary from Graff Centre de Conception Graphique in Montreal where she worked as an artist in residence for one year.
+After graduation, she received a bursary from Graff Centre de Conception Graphique in Montreal where she worked as an artist in residence for one year.
 She continued her printmaking studies in Japan, learning Japanese wood art from Akiru Kurosake.
+Recently she spent one month printmaking at Sparkbox.
 She has exhibited her prints in Japan, Montreal, Toronto and Ottawa.
-Deidre has been teaching for 16 years, 13 of which have been at at the Ottawa School of Art in the Diploma, General, and Children’s Program.
-She is currently the Coordinator of the Children’s Department.
+Deidre has been teaching at the Ottawa School of Art since 1988, in the Diploma, General, and Children’s Program.
+She is currently the Coordinator of the Children’s/teen Department.

 Robert Hinchley is a graduate of the Ontario College of Art.
 His paintings and prints have been shown in many exhibitions both nationally and internationally.
 Painting trips in Canada and especially the Ottawa Valley offer Rob an endless source of inspiration.His unique approach to printmaking combines painterly and experimental methods to this timeless graphic form.
 A selection of his prints was presented as gifts from Canada to the world leaders that attended the APEC summit in Vancouver.